 "I appreciated it because it was a pleasant and peaceful conversation".

-The tests are continuing at Monza.
-Eddie Irvine laps faster than everyone with a 1'24"530, at the wheel of his Jaguar.
-He is followed by Montoya, Hakkinen.
-Rubens Barrichello is 5th fastest and suffering an engine failure after 81 laps.
-Luca Badoer executes further tests for Ferrari on the Fiorano circuit.
-The Treviso drivers completes 73 laps and 16 start simulations, with a best lap time of 1'00"412. there is still an aura of mystery around Schumacher’s incident.
-Ferrari, after embargoing the footage from the internal circuit cameras, denies the rumours, according to which that there are disagreements between Schumacher and the team regarding the continuation of the test:
+Eddie Irvine is the fastest driver at the end of the third testing day, lapping in 1'24"530.
+He is followed by Montoya and Hakkinen.
+Rubens Barrichello completes 81 laps and has the 5th fastest time.
+The Brazilian had an engine failure during the day.
+In the meantime, Luca Badoer executes further tests for Ferrari on the Fiorano circuit.
+The Treviso driver completes 73 laps and does 16 start simulations, setting a 1'00"412 as his best lap time.
+There is still an aura of mystery around Schumacher’s incident.
+Ferrari previously embargoed the footage from the closed-circuit cameras to fully understand the cause of it.
+The team also denies the rumour that there are disagreements regarding the continuation of the Monza test:

 "If I were Schumacher, I would come back immediately but the shunt was serious.
 It is only fair that Michael recovers with the assistance of his personal trainer in order to be fully prepared for the German Grand Prix.
 He will be there for sure".

-The press release does not end the German newspapers’ speculations.
+The German newspapers continue the speculations, despite the official press release from Ferrari.
 Bild in particular uses this title:

 "What is Ferrari hiding?"

-Anyway, a couple of days before departing for Germany, Badoer completes the 5-days test at Fiorano by doing 70 laps characterized by 4 start simulations.
-Whilst this is going on, there are already some news regarding the immediate drivers’ market.
-Heinz-Harald Frentzen is fired from Jordan and will not drive his home race in Germany.
-Ricardo Zonta will replace Frentzen for the next upcoming race. is communicated through an official press release:
+Badoer completes the 5-day test at Fiorano with 4 start simulations, setting a total of 70 laps.
+The three F2001 cars will now go to Germany.
+In the meantime, there are already some news regarding the immediate drivers’ market.
+Heinz-Harald Frentzen is fired from Jordan.
+He will be replaced by Ricardo Zonta for the upcoming German Grand Prix.
+This decision is communicated through an official press release:

-It was not a particularly enjoyable season for Frentzen.
-The latter is only 10th in the drivers’ standing, having only scored 6 points after 11 races.
-Teammate Jarno Trulli is only three points ahead of him but has been superior in qualifying and in race trim.
+It was not a particularly enjoyable season for Frentzen, who is sitting in 10th position in the drivers’ standing.
+He only scored 6 points in the last 11 races.
+Jarno Trulli is only three points ahead of him.
+Nevertheless, he has been consistently faster than Frentzen in both qualifying and in the race.
 Jordan is going through a difficult period.
-At the start of the season, the team was indicated as the third-best team, behind Ferrari and McLaren.
-However, having had huge reliability issues, they did not live up to their expectations and are now behind Williams and Sauber.
-Eddie Jordan is trying to find a quick fix to their problem.
-The first concrete measure is sacking Frentzen due to poor performances.
-The German does not accept the excuses and attacks his now former team:
+The team was indicated as the third-best team at the start of the season, behind Ferrari and McLaren.
+However, Jordan has had huge reliability issues and did not live up to the expectations.
+The squad is now trailing behind Williams and Sauber.
+Eddie Jordan is trying to find a quick fix to the problem.
+The first concrete measure is sacking Frentzen for his poor performances.
+The German driver does not accept the excuses and attacks his former team:

 "It is a very special place.
 I have a great memory of the 1995 victory, I was the first German to win this race.
 Crossing the start/finish line, my Benetton stopped and was towed for the rest of the lap: it was a very slow lap.
 For this reason, it was also a happy one.
 From then on, I never won again.
 Winning on Sunday would be very important.
-It would be great to celebrate my 51st win right here in Hockenheim".
+Of course it would be great to celebrate my 51st win right here in Hockenheim.
+Our car has been competitive on all circuits this year, so I think we can also be optimistic about the German Grand Prix".

 "It is not nice what is happening to him.
-Those who know the Jordan team will not be at all surprised by this decision, Frentzen will now have to deal with a rather unpleasant situation, I feel very sorry for him.
-He might get a better opportunity now.
-Similar things happened with Jordan.
-He has two faces: the pleasant one, of the bright and witty character, and the businessman one.
-When Ralf drove for Eddie Jordan, I lived such events closely.
+It is a bit of a shame because they had a good time together in 1999, which means Heinz-Harald cannot be too bad as a driver.
+When times are difficult you should stick by your driver.
+Frentzen will now have to deal with a rather unpleasant situation.
+Certainly, I'm not very happy seeing what has happened to Heinz-Harald but he might get a better opportunity now.
+Those who know the Jordan team will not be at all surprised by this decision.
+Ralf had similar problem when driving for Jordan, I was informed about them.
+Jordan has two faces: the pleasant one, of the bright and witty character, and the businessman one.
 You would argue with him but he would only look at gaining a personal advantage.
 Everyone is free to see it as they like".

 Todt claims that it will not necessary to win at all costs from now on, do you agree?